youngjon2001/Physicochemical-Determinants-of-Protein-Structural-Deviation/README.md

-# Protein Tertiary Structure RMSD Prediction
+# Physicochemical Determinants of Protein Structural Deviation
-## Nonlinear Regression Modeling of Structural Deviation in Proteins
+## A Machine Learning Approach to Predict RMSD in Protein Tertiary Structures

 ---